hahaclassic/cmdrouter/README.md

 ## Groups

 Groups allow nesting commands under a submenu to better organize related options.
-Each group is itself a CmdRouter with its own set of handlers and shares the same TablePrinter.
+Each group is itself a CmdRouter with its own set of handlers and shares the same `TablePrinter`.

 ```go
 func (c *CmdRouter) Group(name string, handlers ...Options) *CmdRouter